Manankohli2310/P4_Delhi_Mumbai_House_Price_Predictor/README.md

-# 🏠 Metro House Price Predictor
+# 🏠 Delhi Mumbai House Price Predictor

 An intelligent Machine Learning web application that predicts house prices for **Delhi** and **Mumbai** using **Linear Regression**, feature engineering, and real estate analytics.